Miriam-Hein/pands-project2021/README.md

      ...
      file.write(str(new_iris.corr()))
 ```
-The textfile includes a summary statistic of the numerical values of the dataset and the number of samples per species, displaying the following parameters:
+The text file includes a summary statistic of the numerical values of the dataset and the number of samples per species, displaying the following parameters:
   - count
   - 25th, 50th and 75th percentiles (50% equivalents the median) [18]
   - mean